krzysztofzablocki/PropertyMapper/README.md

 Done.
 KVC should also take care of escaping NSNumber into int if your property uses primitive type.
 Same approach will work for sub-object instances or anything that you can assign to property.

 ## Validations
-You can also validate your server data before boxing, mapping it:
+You can also validate your server data before mapping it:
 ````objc
 [KZPropertyMapper mapValuesFrom:dictionary toInstance:self usingMapping:@{
     @"videoURL" : KZBox(URL, contentURL).isRequired().min(10),